PeterMosmans/ansible-role-backup/README.md

     src: /var/www/html
 ```

 **backup_location_local**: The directory name of the *local* destination, where the backup files will be transferred to.
-Defaults to `/tmp`.
 Note that a subdirectory will be created, with the value of the `inventory_hostname` variable.
+Defaults to `/backup`.

 **backup_location_remote**: The temporary location of the backup files on the *remote* server.
 Defaults to `/tmp/backup`